Duties of the Treasurer

 - Pay all authorized bills by check.
 Two signatures should be required on all checks.

-- Carefully manage cash flow, keeping an eye the bank balance before authorizing payment of budgeted expenditures.
+- Carefully manage cash flow, keeping an eye on the bank balance before authorizing payment of budgeted expenditures.

 - Review association bylaws for the correct procedure for authorizing disbursement, e.g., pay bills by check – never by cash; obtain written authorization for purchases; obtain two signatures on checks (usually the president and treasurer); check-signers not related by marriage or other relationship; etc.